← Back to Blog

 Training groups are designed for mental health professionals at any stage of their career:

-- Clinicians interested in running groups who want to experience skilled group facilitation from the inside before leading their own groups
+• Clinicians interested in running groups who want to experience skilled group facilitation from the inside before or while leading their own groups

 You don't need to be a group therapist to benefit from a training group.
 The skills you develop — attunement, self-awareness, comfort with difficult feelings, the ability to name what's happening in a relationship — make you better at everything you do clinically.